mineo/mplayer-autocmd/README.rst

 The config file (which can be found in `$XDG_CONFIG_HOME/mplayer-autocmd-config.yml`) is a file containing options in the `YAML <http://www.yaml.org/spec/1.2/spec.html>`_.
-A global mapping map arbitrary names to the options.
+A global mapping maps arbitrary names to the options.
 While the keys used in the global mapping don't have a special meaning, they're used for informational output.